CuBoulder/express_documentation/docs/behat.md

 There are already instructions on running tests locally that explain how the Express site connects to Sauce Labs durning a test run, https://github.com/CuBoulder/express/tree/dev/tests/behat.
 Travis CI has an easy way of starting up the "Sauce Connect Proxy" binary, and setup there will be different than manually starting the proxy locally.

+The Sauce Labs account is shared via LastPass under "osr_service_account" and is an Open Sauce account.
+If there are ever issues with the account, consult https://saucelabs.com/open-source/open-sauce.

 # Guidelines When Writing Tests

 - **Try to use visible text instead of HTML for targeting.** There are some things in the Drupal UI and the Express frontend that can be hard to target via a label or human-readable text but your scenarios should aim to target text rather than CSS selectors.
 Someone reading the test has a hard time knowing what the CSS means but an easier time finding the text on the page.